johnbaimas/johnbaimas/README.md

-- 👋 Hi, I’m @johnbaimas
-- 👀 I’m interested in digital organizing and related tech
+Interested in digital organizing & related tech.
+He/him.
-- 🌱 I’m currently learning HTML, CSS, and a few other things
-- 📫 How to reach me: john@baimas.co

 <!---
 johnbaimas/johnbaimas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.